 Vodafone: a telecommunications giantVodafone has over 94 thousand employees around the world, working in customer care and administration, selling, distribution and operations.
 About 14 percent of all Vodafone employees work in Germany, making it one of the largest markets for the company in terms of number of mobile customers.

 A strong performer in EuropeEurope is the most profitable region for Vodafone, with Germany as the leading market.
-Vodafone generated close to 13 billion euros in revenue in Germany in 2020/2021, and the company accounts for 36 percent of the mobile market in the country.
+Vodafone generated close to 13 billion euros in revenue in Germany in 2021, with the company accounting for 36 percent of the mobile market in the country.
 Deutsche Telekom and Telefonica o2 are the other major players, each holding slightly less than a third of the market.

 Mobile money has quickly taken off, as it offers bank-like services and electronic transactions to areas of the world that had previously not been fully able to participate in the financial system.
 M-Pesa has seen significant growth , adding 18.5 million customers from 2017 to 2021.
 The https://www.statista.com/statistics/1139181/m-pesa-transaction-volume/ has nearly tripled over the same time period.